Meeting Time: August 22, 2023 at 5:00pm PDT

 • Default_avatar

-Francesca Reitano about 1 year ago
+Francesca Reitano over 1 year ago

 Please see my attached comments on the lack of tree protection for our existing tree canopy as well as other elements of the draft Climate Action and Adaptation Plan.
 Thank you for your thoughtful consideration of my comments.